 The school keeps period attendance.
-Arrival at school between 8:15am and 8:30am shall be considered a tardy.
-Arrivals after 8:31 will count as an absence.
+Students that arrive at school after 8:15 (8:40 on Fridays) shall be recorded as tardy.
 An absence for any portion of a period may count as a full period absence.
-To constitute an excused absence a parent/guardian should call the office at 478-4171 before 9:00 a.m. on the day of the absence.
+To constitute an excused absence a parent/guardian should call the office at 478-4121 before 9:00 a.m. on the day of the absence.
 Students are still limited to ten days per semester regardless if they are excused or not.
-Individual students that exceed 10 absences per semester will be placed in the ACRP program and reported to the Washington County Attorney for excessive absenteeism.
-Additionally, students with exceed 10 absences in a semester may be required to appear before an attendance review board in order to retain credit or determine additional educational opportunities.
+Individual students that exceed 10 absences per semester will be required to set up an attendance plan with parents and administration in order to limit further attendance occurrences.
+If this plan isn't followed, the student will be reported to the Washington County Attorney for excessive absenteeism.
 Guardians are expected to call each day that the student is absent from school unless other arrangements have been made with the secretary.
 Failure to follow these guidelines could result in the student being considered unexcused/truant.

 All absences shall count towards the ten-day limit per semester (except those incurred for school-sponsored activities).
-It is the responsibility of the guardian and /or student to keep track of their total absences and to know whether or not they are in danger of losing credit.
+It is the responsibility of the guardian and /or student to keep track of their total absences.
 The school will attempt to provide assistance by sending absentee notices to guardians at certain intervals during the year.